Is the Indoor Air You Breathe Healthy?

 Toxic gases like carbon monoxide, sulfur dioxide, and oxides of nitrogen can be produced by fireplaces or such appliances as gas stoves, heaters and kerosene heaters, as well as by internal combustion equipment operated in attached garages.
 These gases can be fatal in large amounts.
 Such concentrations are generally unlikely in a home.
 However, even in small doses they can inhibit healthy respiration and drain your energy.

 Bacterial infections are also common indoor air pollutants.
 This is because bacteria are so abundant in our environment.
 The over-use and abuse of antibiotics in our society has led to dangerous antibiotic-resistant bacteria.
 We will likely see more strains of antibiotic-resistant bacteria in the future along with a more careful dispensing of antibiotic medicines.

 Viral infections are on the rise for similar reasons to those mentioned above.
 Viral mutations occur every day.
 Weakened immune systems provide the means for proliferation of many seemingly new viruses that actually have been around for a long time.
 The Epstein-Barr virus (EBV) is also known as the mononucleosis virus.
 It often lies dormant in the body, activating when the immune system is weakened.
 EBV has been linked to the increasing number of cases of Chronic Fatigue Syndrome and may be evidence of the immunological deficit our society is in from over-exposure to toxins.

-350,000 Americans die each year from smoking-related illnesses.
+According to the CDC, 480,000 Americans die each year from smoking-related illnesses, including 41,000 from secondhand tobacco smoke exposure.
 This includes cancers, emphysema, and heart disease.
 Cigarette smoke ages the lungs and respiratory system.
 It contains over 3,000 toxic chemicals and gases.
-Passive (second-hand) smoking has been linked to increased cancer, heart disease and lung disease.
+Passive secondhand smoke has been linked to increased cancer, heart disease and lung disease.
 Involuntary smokers have been shown to have decreased respiratory function and increased respiratory illnesses.